-- 1. Students who fail to maintain at least a 2.75 cumulative grade point average will be placed on academic probation and will be required to earn a minimum semester grade point average of 2.75 or above in subsequent semesters until the cumulative grade point deficiency is removed.
-Failure to attain at least a 2.75 semester grade point average may result in dismissal from the program. - 2.
-Earning a grade of "D" or "F" in any one class.
+1. Students who fail to maintain at least a 2.75 cumulative grade point average will be placed on academic probation and will be required to earn a minimum semester grade point average of 2.75 or above in subsequent semesters until the cumulative grade point deficiency is removed.
+Failure to attain at least a 2.75 semester grade point average may result in dismissal from the program.
+2. Earning a grade of "D" or "F" in any one class.

-The Master of Science in Kinesiology is a 30 credit hour program consisting of 10 courses delivered online.
+The Master of Science in Kinesiology is a 30 credit hour program consisting of 10 courses delivered over two semesters and three summer terms.
 Students may begin the sequence of courses in any semester.

-Fall Term

-KINE 5305 Principles of Advanced Human Performance

-Fall Flex Term I

-Fall Flex Term II

-KINE 5309 Sport and Exercise Nutrition
+Fall Term KINE 5305 Principles of Advanced Human Performance Fall Flex Term I KINE 5308 Sport and Exercise Leadership Fall Flex Term II KINE 5309 Sport and Exercise Nutrition

-Spring Term

-KINE 5312 Research Methods

-Spring Flex Term I

-Spring Flex Term II

-KINE 5307 Measurement and Evaluation
+KINE 5312 Research Methods Spring Flex Term I KINE 5304 Sport and Exercise Psychology Spring Flex Term II KINE 5307 Measurement and Evaluation

-Summer Flex Term I

-KINE 5310 Motor Learning and Control

-Summer Flex Term II

-KINE 5303 Coaching Behaviors and Sports Preparation
+Summer Flex Term I KINE 5310 Motor Learning and Control KINE 5301 Current Trends and Issues in Sports and Exercise Settings Summer Flex Term II KINE 5303 Coaching Behaviors and Sports Preparation KINE 5302 Sport Management and Marketing